**_When the Blood Moon calls, it sings for death,

 Over the years, his elusiveness has become something of myth.
-Sometimes, a wisp of shadow, he's a sense of foreboding in the dark depths of the mind.
+Sometimes, a wisp of shadow, he's a sense of foreboding in the depths of the mind.
 Other times, entirely material, a burst of woven capes, glinting steel and imminent death.

-Unless it's the night of the Blood Moon.
+Until it's the night of the Blood Moon.

 On this night, Talon is ever-present; hunger unfathomable.
 His unpredictability may have deemed him terrifying, but the lack thereof makes him a nightmare.

 He fervently awaits this night, when the warlock commands the lunar cycle to his bidding, the glowing orb above lights the sky and ground awash with a sheen of red - conjoining the two into a single, bloody canvas.
 When the otherworldly sight sears itself into the corner of his vision and he can barely contain the erratic pulsing in his veins.
 When the cult devours the land in unison, leaving only shattered cobblestone and macabre calligraphy in their wake.

 He awaits this, because it’s the only thing he knows to do.
 The only chance he has to see.
 The only time he feels _alive._

 The rain grows heavier still, raising an ominous fog that complements the chill in the air.
 His gaze trails to the cool drops bouncing off his polished arm blade; each a miniscule, crystalline mirror tainted by his shadowy reflection.

 And in the distance, as if he's somehow detected Talon’s brief lapse of attention, Zilean raises both arms to bring forth a surge of crackling, raw magic.
 The hellish face of his mask grins sinisterly as though alive.